 As per Department of Justice statement, from May 2015 to October 2017, the 25-year-old man operated a cryptocurrency trade without a cash transmitter license.
 A declaration from the U.S. Justice Department recently said, Kalra, who is duly expected to show up next month, has agreed to concede to the charges.

 Additionally, the exchange has handled the transactions among Bitcoins and dollars, and its customers included criminals and drug dealers.
-Kalra has acknowledged that he has operated an ATM that enabled his clients to trade Bitcoin for money without revealing their personalities.
+Kalra has acknowledged that he has operated an ATM that enabled his clients to trade Bitcoin for money without revealing their personalities, shedding light on what is a bitcoin ATM and how it functions in crypto-to-fiat transactions.
 To cover the unlawful dealings, the litigant even established bank accounts in the names of other people, which include fake organizations.
 Moreover, he acknowledged operating Bitcoin ATM to offer crypto-to-fiat trade service to his customers.

 The business was primarily run through LocalBitcoin; besides, Kalra ran an organization called Paxful, offered trades of money for Bitcoins to criminals, which includes individuals who sold drugs on the darknet, a part of the web reachable through specialized software.